 It is quite common for web developers to work on old but existing websites created by other developers.
-Today a number of websites depend on BootStrap for their frontend.
+Today a number of websites depend on BootStrap for their front.
 If you are to maintain the database and refactor, knowledge of working with BootStrap will be handy.
 It also includes Sass customization options, and if you are a Sass developer, you can easily create a new web template with BootStrap.

-Websites today need to be responsive and ‘mobile first; and need to look sleek and modern.
-BootStrap helps developers achieve these goals with minimum time and complexity.
+Websites today need to be responsive and ‘mobile-first and need to look sleek and modern.
+Bootstrap helps developers achieve these goals with minimum time and complexity.
 From introducing newer components and utility classes to the smart use of mixins and maps for customization, great documentation and convenience, BootStrap is here to stay.

-The answer lies in the nature of your project and you and your team will be the best decision makers.
+The answer lies in the nature of your project and you and your team will be the best decision-makers.
 It might be useful that you not only consider your current requirements but also look into the terms of the initial prototype development and also the longevity of the website.
 Irrespective of your choice, it is important to keep your skills updated so that you are better prepared to take on the future and deliver the best of products and services in the coming phases of your career.

 Hexadesigns is a web design company located in Kolkata, India.
 We take advantage of the latest trend and technologies to design, redesign and develop websites.
 This is our blog where we publish information for the general people and web developers for their knowledge enhancement.Next PostPrevious Post